renuac85/openhabian/docs/openhabian.md

 We provide code that is reported "as-is" to run on Ubuntu but we do **not support Ubuntu** so please don't open issues for this (PRs then again are welcome).
 Several optional components such as WireGuard or Homegear are known to expose problems on Ubuntu.

-We expect you to use the current stable distribution `bullseye` for Debian (x86).
-The current Raspberry Pi image is based on this, too.
+You need to use the `bullseye` distribution for Debian (x86).

-To install openHABian on anything older or newer may work or not. `bookworm` may work but it is not yet supported.
-If you do and encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.
-Note: With openHAB 4 and Java 17, `buster` is no longer reported.
-There'll be issues when you upgrade Java 11->17 on `buster` so upgrade your OS to `bullseye` before attempting to upgrade openHAB.
+Note with openHAB 4 and Java 17, `buster` is no longer supported and there'll be issues when you attempt upgrading Java 11->17 on `buster` so move to `bullseye` before attempting to upgrade openHAB to version 4.
+Should you still be running an older distribution, we recommend not to upgrade the distro but to re-install using the latest openHABian image and import your config instead.
+`bookworm` is not yet fully supported.
+There's known issues at least with a Wi-Fi setup.

 ### 64 bit?
-RPi 3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.
+RPi 3 and newer have a 64 bit processor.
+There's openHABian images available in both, 32 and 64 bit.
+There's cons to both variants.
+Choose yours based on your hardware and primary use case.
+On 32 bit, JS rules are reported to be annoyingly slow on first startup and in some Blockly development cases.
+That's a clear nuisance but at least it's not mission critical.
+Running in 64 bit on the other hand requires all adjacent and underlying software to be fully compatible, too, so overall likelihood of encountering issues along the way is higher on a 64 bit OS.
+You might want to be running some older or some non official addons that will not work on 64 bit yet.
-Be aware that running in 64 bit has no relevant advantages but a major drawback: increased memory usage.
-That is not a good idea on a heavily memory constrained platform like a RPi.
+Plus, 64 bit always has one major drawback: increased memory usage.
+That is not a good idea on heavily memory constrained platforms like these.
+If you want to go with 64 bit, ensure your RPi has a mimimum of 2 GB, 4 will put you on the safe side.

-On x86 hardware, 64 bit is the standard.
+On x86 hardware, it's all 64 bit but that in turn once more increases memory usage.
+A NUC to run on should have no less than 8 GB.

 ### Networking
 You need to prepare your local network so you eventually need to configure your Internet router before an openHABian installation.
 For image based installations, openHABian re-uses the TCP/IP networking setup Raspberry Pi OS is coming with.
-The non-image (script-only) version of openHABian does not change anything about your existing OS' networking setup so you have to take care of that and prepare it yourself.
+The non-image (script-only) version of openHABian does not change anything about your existing OS' networking setup so you have to take care of that yourself before installing.

 A working DHCP server is a mandatory prerequisite to openHABian's networking setup.
 We recommend you configure your DHCP server to always assign the same IP based based on your RPi's MAC address.